 Employment Outlook and Salary Info

 According to the U.S. Bureau of Labor Statistics (www.bls.gov), the employment rate for environmental science and protection technicians is predicted to rise by 19% between 2012 and 2022, which is faster than average growth for all occupations.
-The median annual wage in the field during 2012 was $41,240.
+The median annual wage in the field during 2014 was $42,190.